 Using Natural Language

-When working with your AI assistant, you can use natural phrases like:
+- When working with your AI assistant, you can use natural phrases to request notifications:

 "Send me a notification when the build is complete"